 Credit: 5 hours - Five lecture hours per week.
 Prerequisite(s)s: Introduction to Geometry-MAT 042 and Intermediate Algebra-MAT 043 with a grade of "C" or better or satisfactory math background in high school.

-MAT 116 COLLEGE ALGEBRA
+COLLEGE ALGEBRA MAT 116

-Fall/Spring This is a college-level algebra course.
+This is a college-level algebra course.
 First and second degree equations and inequalities; polynomial, rational, exponential and logarithmic functions; complex numbers; graphing; systems of equations, matrices and determinants; and binomial expansions.
 This course should not be taken by a student who has successfully completed Pre-calculus-MAT 115.
 Graphing calculators will be used in this class.
+Credit: 4 hours - Four lecture hours per week.